 Description: This course consists of two corresponding parts over six days.
 In the first part, over 3 days, learners review assumed knowledge and theoretical principles, including practice of all activities.
 The second part is a 3-day series of exams regarding the material presented.
 The course includes 20 exams over 9 Modules to test the learners’ job-relevant skills including cupping protocols, olfactory and gustatory senses, green and roasted grading, organic acid identification, triangulation skills, roast sample level identification, coffee processing evaluation, and general coffee value chain knowledge.
 Testing also includes recognizing and recalling CQI Flavor Standards in aqueous solutions.
 Those successfully completing this course will be able to objectively evaluate Robusta coffees based on cup quality and origin and provide feedback on cup nuances, defects and flavors.
 Participants who pass all exams earn a Q Robusta Grader certificate.

 Who is it for?
 Practicing Robusta tasters and quality assurance/control professionals looking to gain familiarity with international standards and be recognized with a professional certificate.Register for course

-Description: The calibration consists of three cupping flights with distinct attributes.
-All Q Graders must demonstrate calibration by passing at least two of the three flights, as well as flavor calibration.
+Description: The calibration consists of flavor calibrations and three cupping flights with distinct attributes.
+All Q Graders must participate in flavor calibration exercises that are not graded, and demonstrate cupping calibration by passing at least two of the three flights.
 Upon passing the certificate will be valid for 36 months.